theblackcat102/theblackcat102.github.io/_posts/2019-11-26-extract high quality corpus efficiently.md

 ![](https://raw.githubusercontent.com/theblackcat102/theblackcat102.github.io/master/images/cloud_storage_cost.png)

-Overall, my total expenditure is roughly 178 dollars (minus the extrac) .If isn't because of my mistake I would be able to extract more text corpus.
+Overall, my total expenditure is roughly 178 dollars (minus my remote mistake) .If isn't because of my mistake I would be able to extract more text corpus.
 But since it's free (thanks Google) and partly due to my own mistake, I will get a free pass this time.